-The proposed iterative procedure to solve simultaneously the scheduling and blending problem using only linear equations can be summarized as seeing in Fig. 4.
+The proposed iterative procedure to solve simultaneously the blending and scheduling problem using only linear equations is shown in Figure 4.
 The first step is to find an initial recipe for all products.
 If preferred product recipes are known they can be proposed as initial product recipes.
-Preferred recipes are the best alternative for the blending issue because they satisfy all product specifications with minimum cost.
-However, the use of them strongly depends on the scheduling decisions, component inventories and product demands and for this reason, they should not be treated as fixed mixtures in any blending tool.
-On the other hand, if preferred recipes are not defined, one possibility for generating initial recipes is to solve the MILP model including only linear product properties.
-When initial recipes were generated, they will provide the component volume fractions used in each blend, which can then been employed as fixed parameters in more realistic non-linear correlations.
-The value predicted by the nonlinear correlation and the linear volumetric average are both used to calculate the correction factor 'bias' (see Fig. 3).
-Given that we are dealing with a multiperiod optimization problem, the correction factor will be calculated for all non-linear properties, products and time slots as the difference between the value predicted by the original non-linear equation and the linear volumetric average.
+Preferred recipes are the best alternative for blending because they satisfy all product specifications with minimum cost.
+However, the use of them strongly depends on the scheduling decisions, component inventories and product demands and for this reason, they should not be treated as fixed mixtures in a blending tool.
+On the other hand, if preferred recipes are not defined, one possibility for generating initial recipes is to solve the LP model including only linear product properties.
+Once initial recipes are generated, they provide the component volume fractions used in each blend, which can then be employed as fixed parameters in more realistic non-linear correlations.
+The value predicted by the non-linear correlation and the linear volumetric average are both used to calculate the correction factor 'bias' (see Figure 3).
+Given that we are dealing with a multiperiod optimization problem, the correction factor will be calculated for all non-linear properties, products and time intervals as the difference between the value predicted by the original non-linear equation and the linear volumetric average.
 The specific gravity of each product and time slot is also computed.
-After that, the MILP model including linear approximation with the parameter bias for volumetric properties and the parameter grav for gravimetric properties is solved.
-Subsequently, the solution of this problem is revised and the product recipes for those products meeting all specifications in a specific time slot are fixed.
-If different recipes are used for the same product in different time slots, only those that are feasible will be fixed.
-This process is repeated until all product recipes are fixed or a predefined iteration limit is reached.
-The main objective of this iterative procedure is to progressively find feasible recipes for all products while optimizing all temporal and resource constraints.
-As will be shown later in the paper only few iterations are needed to get a very good solution for both sub-problems.
+After that, the LP model is solved that includes linear approximation with the parameter biasp.k.t.

+for volumetric properties and the parameter $sgrav{p,k,t}$ , for gravimetric properties.
+The parameter bias will be equal to zero for all linear properties that can be computed volumetrically.
+For nonlinear properties this parameter will converge to a nonzero value that reflects the difference with the linear approximation.
+Subsequently, the solution of this problem is updated and the product recipes for those products meeting all specifications in a specific time interval are fixed.
+If different recipes are used for the same product in different time intervals, only those that are feasible will be fixed.
+This process is repeated until all product recipes meet the product specifications, i.e. all product recipes are fixed.
+The main objective of this iterative procedure is to progressively find feasible recipes for all products while optimizing all temporal and resource constraints in the scheduling problem.
+The proposed method can be conceptually interpreted as a successive LP method for the blending problem or a successive MILP model for the simultaneous blending and scheduling problem.
+Although we have been unable to theoretically prove that the proposed method converges to the optimal solution, it will be shown later in the paper that only few iterations are needed to get a very good solution for the blending and scheduling problem, which is particularly relevant for industrial applications.
 This has also been confirmed with our experience in solving real world problems.
-It should be noted that the parameter bias will be equal to zero for all linear properties that can be computed volumetrically.
-Figure 4 depicts a diagram illustrating the iterative approach proposed as basis of the linearization technique for non-linear properties.

 Figure 4.
-Proposed iterative approach
+Proposed iterative approach for simultaneous blending and scheduling

-6. SCHEDULING MODEL
+5. INTEGRATED BLENDING AND SCHEDULING MODEL